maverick-AB/gsoc21_scraper/README.md

 python gsoc21scrap.py
 ```

-#### A new file named "gsoc2021.csv" is created containing the details (Name, Project, Organisations)  of the projects selected in GSoC 2021.
+### A new file named "gsoc2021.csv" is created containing the details (Name, Organisation, Project)  of the projects selected in GSoC 2021.